 You Cannot Work for an Extended Period of Time

 Not all injuries get better with time.
-If you have a permanent or long-term injury, you are likely to have extensive medical expenses and lost wages.
-Securing reasonable long-term benefits can be a complicated process of providing expert opinions and medical documentation.
+If you have a permanent or long-term injury, you are likely to have extensive medical bills and lost wages.
+Securing reasonable long-term benefits can be a complicated process of providing expert opinions and medical care documentation.

 Disagreement Regarding Your Ability to Return to Work